The Comeback Kids

 Rachel Seff as Elvis

-Wicked Gillian and Wicked Joanne
+The Wicked Monicas - Gillian and Joanne

-Wicked Women - Leather and Lace!
+More Wicked Women - Leather and Lace!

 Masochists and fools from every walk of life would line up to take the drinking tour.
 Please note in the pictures below, these idiots were dancing on top of the bar.
 They could have fallen and gotten badly hurt.
 I guess it didn't matter.
 They were so drunk they wouldn't have felt a thing.